Satvik-19/Java-Projects/Tic Tac Toe/README.md

 11. The `printBoard` method is a helper method that prints the current state of the game board.

 Note: This implementation doesn't handle the case of a tie game, and it assumes that the user will enter valid row and column indices.
 I am still working on improving the project.

+UPDATE

+`TicTacToeGUI.java` is a GUI-based version of the previous TicTacToe game.
+Made in Java using SwingUI This code creates a simple GUI-based Tic Tac Toe game using Java Swing.
+It sets up a 3x3 grid of buttons for the game board, implements game logic to handle player turns and win conditions, and includes a restart button.
+The TicTacToeGUI class extends JFrame and uses action listeners to respond to button clicks.
+It checks for wins after each move by examining rows, columns, and diagonals, and updates the status label to show the current player's turn or the game result.